pologrp/polo/docs/index.rst

 usually points to ``/home/<username>`` on Linux systems.
-Once the installation is complete, you can either configure your compiler to search for the header files under ``$HOME/local/include`` or use the switch ``-I $HOME/local/include`` whenever you compile your project that uses PBOpt.
+Once the installation is complete, you can either configure your compiler to search for the header files under ``$HOME/local/include`` or use the switch ``-I $HOME/local/include`` whenever you compile your project that uses POLO.

 What Next
 ---------